 |State||Energy expenditure/week ($)|

-GreenPower is a government-certified, environmentally responsible energy scheme that allows you to purchase ‘green electricity’, that produced from renewable sources, and fit it into the system.
+GreenPower is a government-certified, environmentally responsible energy scheme that allows you to purchase "green electricity" produced from renewable sources and fit it into the system.
 You can purchase different portions of your electricity usage to commit to green electricity (including 100% of it), but this power isn’t directly used to power your home.
 Instead, it is fed into the system.
 The GreenPower program is comparable to the Oxfam Unwrapped purchase-a-goat-for-charity scheme.
 If you'd like to learn more, check out our guide to GreenPower.

 This meter records your total electricity usage, with no information regarding time-of-use, ie peak, off-peak etc. These meters must be physically read by a retail employee on a periodic basis such as quarterly.

-Interval meters measure your electricity usage at set intervals such as every 30 minutes.
-This allows your retailer to charge you the appropriate amounts based on time-of-use, cheaper for off-peak and more expensive for peak.
+Interval meters measure your electricity usage at set intervals, such as every 30 minutes.
+This allows your retailer to charge you the appropriate amounts based on time-of-use, with cheaper rates for off-peak and more expensive for peak.
 These units must also be read manually.

 Where the previous two meters involve estimations on your usage, smart meters measure your actual usage.
 They also establish a wireless communication feed between your unit and your energy provider.
 This negates the need for a reader to come to your property to connect, disconnect or read your electricity engagement.
 Further, it can optimise "feed-in" processes where residents with solar panels direct excess electricity back into the grid.
 The resident can access and read the smart meters information to find out how and when they can reduce their power consumption.

-Solar panels have recently come down in price, and so they are becoming more and more ubiquitous.
+Solar panels have recently come down in price, so they are becoming more and more commonplace.
 As of January 2015 the density of households who generate power from the 1.35 million solar power systems is as follows: